 Summarizing up to this point, we have obtained in the case \eqref{eqn_dim2_lambda_0_limit} that $a$ \eqref{eqn_dim2_a_R_dependence}, $q$ \eqref{eqn_dim2_q_lamda_zero}, and $c$ \eqref{eqn_dim2_c_bR_dep} are completely determined by the choices of $b$ and $R$.
 Now we are at the point where we can calculate the limit of the polynomial $h_{E_2}$ \eqref{eqn_dim2_hE2} as $r\to R$.
-In order to avoid errors (and make our calculations easier to verify), we will split this calculation in a few steps.
-Using the determined values for $a$, $q$, and $c$, we first calculate\footnote{Again, no L'H\^opital's rule is needed.
-Care with the signs of the formulas is however necessary.}
+In order to avoid errors and make our calculations easier to verify, we will split this calculation into a few separate steps.
+Using the determined values for $a$, $q$, and $c$, we first calculate